-If you have any medical/physical problems that will affect your participation in lab, you are required to bring this to the attention of the Associate Dean of Student Services, Dr. Binkerd firstname.lastname@example.org so that we can make appropriate accommodations.
+If you have any medical/physical problems that will affect your participation in lab, you are required to bring this to the attention of the Associate Dean for Student Affairs, Dr. Binkerd, so that we can make appropriate accommodations.

 Absences from required sessions may be allowed only if excused by the Associate Dean of Preclinical Education, Dr. Velasco.
-Only absences complying with the Excused Absence Policy may be excused.
-Please review the policy in the Student Handbook.
-Excused absences are requested online by filling out the form here.
+Only absences complying with the excused absence policy may be excused.
+Excused absences are requested online by filling out the Excused Absence Request Form here.

 TUCOM faculty, staff and administrators look forward to working with you.
 We do hope you are having a great summer and eagerly await your arrival on campus.

 H. Eduardo Velasco, Associate Dean for Preclinical Education on behalf of the Deans, Faculty and Staff

 Copyright 2005 - 2019, Touro University, All Rights Reserved.